-Note: In order to ensure serializability of Props when passing constructor arguments to the actor being created, do not make the factory an inner class: this will inherently capture a reference to its enclosing object, which in most cases is not serializable.
-It is best to create a factory method in the companion object of the actor's class.
+Note: In order to ensure serializability of Props when passing constructor arguments to the actor being created, do not make the factory a non-static inner class: this will inherently capture a reference to its enclosing object, which in most cases is not serializable.
+It is best to make a static inner class which implements Creator.